billra/Exact-Cover/readme.txt

 -----
 Usage
 -----
-CreateQueensData {size} - create exact cover problem data for n queens board size CreateQueensData - no parameter to run unit tests on creation code CreateQueensData {size} | solve > soln.txt - stream problem into solver and write solution to file e.g. CreateQueensData.py 6 | solve - prints the 4 solutions to a 6x6 board
+CreateQueensData {size} : create exact cover problem data for n queens board size CreateQueensData : no parameter to run unit tests on creation code CreateQueensData {size} | solve > soln.txt : stream problem into solver and write solution to file e.g. CreateQueensData.py 6 | solve : prints the 4 solutions to a 6x6 board
+     CreateQueensData.py 14 | solve -quiet : prints the number of solutions to a 14x14 board